 Last night at Theatre in the Mill, Bradford University, I presented this at the “Truth to Power Cafe”, a fascinating platform presented by Jeremy Goldstein of London Artists Projects.
 “The secret of change is to focus all of your energy not on fighting, but on building the new” – Socrates.
 I haven’t checked the reference… […]

 A lot has happened in the year since I last wrote one of these blogs.
 Since I believe that the personal is political, I’m going to express this from a personal angle.
-Summer 2016 my local MP Philip Davies infamously spoke about ‘feminist zealots’ wanting women to ‘have their cake and eat it’.
-He went […]
+Women in politics for some reason can be a highly controversial topic for some people.
+This has always confused me for multiple reasons, […]

 If we’re going to challenge the patriarchy we’re going to rock the whole world.